Ascertain if You Have a Borderline Personality Disorder

 If you have not yet been diagnosed with BPD, this may be the right article for you to learn about borderline personality disorder, leading to a proper diagnosis by a trained professional.
 Below are a few signs and symptoms of having BPD:

-- 1Extreme fear of being alone and becoming lonely.When a person with BPD feels extreme loneliness and thinks that he or she is neglected, he or she may do things that are inappropriate, like throwing or breaking things due to anger and fear.Advertisement
+- 1When a person with BPD feels extreme loneliness and thinks that he or she is neglected, he or she may do things that are inappropriate, like throwing or breaking things due to anger and fear.Extreme fear of being alone and becoming lonely.Advertisement

-- 2Engaging in unsafe sexual activity.A person with borderline personality disorder can be careless when it comes to sexual acts.
-That is why he or she is prone to sexually transmitted diseases (STDs).Advertisement
+- 2A person with borderline personality disorder can be careless when it comes to sexual acts.
+That is why he or she is prone to sexually transmitted diseases (STDs).Engaging in unsafe sexual activity.Advertisement

-- 11Risky and impulsive behavior.Taking chances with their lives ‚Äď erratic driving for the thrill, unsafe sex, crazy shopping sprees, unsafe sex, and the taking of illicit drugs are a few examples.Advertisement
+- 11Taking chances with their lives ‚Äď erratic driving for the thrill, unsafe sex, crazy shopping sprees, unsafe sex, and the taking of illicit drugs are a few examples.Risky and impulsive behavior.Advertisement

 The above are just a few signs and symptoms of borderline personality disorder.
 There may be other signs that are relevant to the disorder, but heightened emotions are a major sign that a person may have borderline personality disorder.